 Amidst the gently rolling hills along the Ohio River, Cincinnati USA spreads from the southwestern corner of Ohio into Northern Kentucky and southeastern Indiana.
 The city is located about mid-point on the shoreline of the 981-mile long Ohio River.

 Latitude: 39 degrees, 04 minutes north

 Diverse and strong.
 Greater Cincinnati is the headquarters city for various national and international companies such as: American Financial Corporation, Duke Energy, The Kroger Company, Omnicare, Cincinnati Milacron, Procter & Gamble Company, Western-Southern Insurance, and more.
 The city is a world leader in production of machine tools, playing cards, soaps and detergents.
 It figures prominently in the production of building materials, cans, chemicals, clothing, cosmetics, electronic equipment, jet engines and valves.
-Cincinnati USA is home to ten Fortune 500 companies and 2 Fortune 100 companies.
+Cincinnati USA is home to nine Fortune 500 companies and 2 Fortune 100 companies.